 Legislature “Protected” Public

 The legislature “protected” the public from positive news about alcohol.
-Even by 1938 there was much evidence that moderate drinking is associated with better health and longevity than is abstention.
+Even by 1938 there was much evidence that moderate drinking is linked with better health and longer life than is abstention.
 Such medical evidence had been accumulating since the beginning of the century.
 In fact, over ten years earlier a major scientific study showed that moderate drinkers lived longer than abstainers.2

 The National Institutes of Health much later funded a study that found moderate drinkers to be less likely to suffer heart disease.
-However, refused to allow the Harvard researchers to publish the results.
+However, it refused to allow the Harvard researchers to publish the results.
 That’s because it considered them “socially undesirable.”3

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) is the leading supporter of U.S. alcohol research.
-It enjoys a huge budget by any standard.
+The federal government (NIAAA) is the leading funder of alcohol research in the world.
+It has a huge budget.
 But it never granted any funds to study the health effects of moderate drinking.
-Apparently, the agency expected that the results would be positive, so it resisted.
+Apparently, the agency expected that the results would be positive, so it didn’t do so.
 It finally took Congressional action to force the NIAAA to grant such funding.

-Even today, the Alcohol Tax and Trade Bureau refuses to let alcohol producers distribute scientific medical information on health benefits associated with the moderate consumption of alcohol.
+Even today, the Alcohol Tax and Trade Bureau refuses to let alcohol producers distribute scientific medical facts on health benefits linked with the moderate drinking.
 It prohibits them from distributing copies of the original studies, summaries of those studies, or even to make any reference to them.
 They can’t even say “Discuss the health consequences of drinking with your physician”!
 4

-Such “protective” paternalism was undesirable in 1938 and it’s undesirable now.
+Such “protective” paternalism was undesirable in 1938 and it’s still undesirable now.